Thinking about joining the Army? It can be one of those choices that really change your life in exciting ways.

 From Recruitment to Basic Training

-The enlistment process starts when a person talks to an Army recruiter.
+Your enlistment process kicks off with a chat with an Army recruiter.

-A physical exam follows to make sure they’re healthy enough for Army life.
+After that, a physical exam will make sure you’re fit for Army life.

-After passing these steps, recruits pick their job and sign up.
+Once you pass these steps, you choose your job and officially sign up.

-This gives them time to prepare for Basic Training.
+Many recruits join the Delayed Entry Program (DEP) which gives them a little extra time to prepare for Basic Training.

 Swearing in With the Oath of Enlistment

-The Oath of Enlistment is a big moment.
+The Oath of Enlistment is a significant moment.

 Meeting the Requirements

-The Army has strict rules for who can join.
+The Army has some pretty clear-cut rules on who can join.

 - 17-35 years old